 Real Estate Team of the Year

-For this award, judges will look for a standout example of real estate-related work, including financing, development or construction, or cases and transactions in planning, environment and regeneration areas.
+For this award, judges looked for a standout example of real estate-related work, including financing, development or construction, or cases and transactions in planning, environment and regeneration.

 Previous Winners / Nominees

 Nicholas Bartlett, Angela Kearns, Cathy Crick